Sigmmma/c20/src/content/h1/guides/map-making/level-creation/bsp-troubleshooting/readme.md

 ![](unearthed_edge_2.mp4)

 ## Error: Portal does not define two closed spaces (yellow)
-This error is encountered when there are _more_ than two closed spaces ([clusters][scenario_structure_bsp#clusters-and-cluster-data]) created by the portal.
-Portals must create only [two clusters][scenario_structure_bsp#tag-field-cluster-portals-front-cluster].
+This error is encountered when there are _more_ than two closed spaces ([clusters](~scenario_structure_bsp#clusters-and-cluster-data)) created by the portal.
+Portals must create only [two clusters](~scenario_structure_bsp#tag-field-cluster-portals-front-cluster).
 Some scenarios to avoid are:

 * If two portals intersect without being attached at vertices then there are 2 clusters for each side of a portal, which is invalid.
-Portals should be connected to each other as if they were [exact portals][materials#special-materials] connecting to map geometry.
+Portals should be connected to each other as if they were [exact portals](~materials#special-materials) connecting to map geometry.
 * If a single portal passes through the BSP multiple times it could create more than two sealed spaces.
 Simply split up the portal into multiple portals.

 ![](portal_two_closed_spaces.mp4)